Uniqueness of Limit Models in Classes with Amalgamation: Introduction

 For $M_0\prec_{\K}M_1$ and $N\in\K$, the formula $f:M_1\underset{M_0}{\to}N$ stands for $f$ is a $\K$-embedding such that $f\restriction M_0=\id_{M_0}$. \end{definition}

 For a class $\K$ and a cardinal $\mu\geq\LS(\K)$ let

-In reality, abstract elementary classes were not as approachable as one would expect and much work in non-elementary model theory takes place in contexts which additionally satisfy the amalgamation property:
+In practice, abstract elementary classes were not as approachable as one would hope and much work in non-elementary model theory takes place in contexts which additionally satisfy the amalgamation property:

 \begin{definition} Let $\mu\geq \LS(\K)$.
 We say that $\K$ has the \emph{$\mu$-amalgamation property} (\emph{$\mu$-AP}) iff for any $M_\ell\in \K_\mu$ (for $\ell\in \{0,1,2\}$) such that $M_0\prec_{\K} M_1$ and $M_0\prec_{\K}M_2$ there are $N\in\K_\mu$ and $\K$-embeddings $f_\ell:M_\ell \to N$ such that $f_\ell\restriction M_0=\id_{M_0}$ for $\ell =1,2$.